pranavwalunj66/MinorProject2/Backend/tests/README.md

 - Quiz attempt submission by students
 - Score calculation based on student answers
 - Retrieving student's quiz results
 - Retrieving quiz results for teachers within their classes
+- Question bank creation by teachers with various difficulty levels
+- Retrieving, updating, and deleting question banks
+- Assigning question banks to classes for self-practice